PIN-AI/Subnet/docs/quick_start.md

 ## Start Services

+### Pre-flight Checklist

+Before starting the runtime, make sure the on-chain prerequisites are complete:
+- Create or select the subnet you want to operate (`./scripts/create-subnet.sh` or your own deployment).
+- Register the matcher, validator, and agent accounts on that subnet (`./scripts/register.sh`).
+Without registration, on-chain submissions from these services will fail.

 ### Option 1: One-Click Startup (Recommended)

 ```bash
 # Start all services with one command
 ./start-subnet.sh
 ```

+The launcher will ask you to confirm that subnet creation and participant registration are done.
+Set `SKIP_REGISTRATION_PROMPT=1` if you need to bypass the prompt in automated environments.

 This script will:
 - Check and start NATS if needed